-The Biophysics and Bioanalytical Technology Group consists of 8 Research Fellows and 2 Adjunct Research Fellows.
+The Biophysics and Bioanalytical Technology Group consists of 5 Research Fellows and 1 Adjunct Research Fellow.
 The research aims of this group are: (1) understanding the physical principles governing biological processes with both theoretical and experimental approaches; (2) exploiting and developing new methods and tools based on optics, microscopy, and nanotechnology to interrogate complex biological systems at the molecular, cellular, and organismal levels.
-This research group is specialized in development and application of fluorescent nanodiamonds, design of fluorescent probes for cancer diagnosis, molecular dynamics simulations of protein interactions, disease-related protein biomarker searching, ultrahigh-speed optical microscope imaging, superresolution fluorescence microscopy, nuclear magnetic resonance spectroscopy, bioluminescence and nano-genetic engineering technologies.
+Owing to the strong interdisciplinary nature of these research projects, the group members have developed a rich network of collaborations with biologists, chemists, materials scientists, and physicists in Academia Sinica as well as in other major institutions in Taiwan.

 Huan-Cheng Chang's research effort is focused on the development of diamond nanoparticles as protein extraction, isolation, purification, and crystallization devices, as well as the production of fluorescent nanodiamonds (FNDs) for superresolution imaging, long-term cell tracking, and nanoscale temperature sensing applications.

-Tsyr-Yan Yu is interested in three major research fields, including membrane protein research in a near-native environment, amyloid fibril formation and NMR methodology development.
+Tsyr-Yan Yu is interested in three major research fields, including membrane protein research in a near-native environment, biophysics of transthyretin-related amyloid polyneuropathy and in-situ NMR development.